 1,500 Calorie Meal Plan Template for Coaches

-A ready-to-use 1,500 kcal weight loss plan with real recipes, macros, and daily totals.
-The standard target for most female clients and smaller males in a sustainable deficit.
+A 7-day weight-loss plan with real recipes, exact macros, and a batch-cooking structure clients actually follow.
+Built for female clients and smaller males in a sustainable 500 kcal deficit.

 Want the full 7-day version with grocery lists?